 60% of the insured's average daily wage is paid for the first 90 days; thereafter, 75%.
-The benefit is payable after a 3- day waiting period.
-The employer must pay 100% of earnings to the insured for the day on which the accident or the onset of an occupational disease occurred and a minimum of 60% of earnings for the next 3 days.
+The benefit is paid after a 3-day waiting period.
+The employer must pay 100% of earnings to the insured for the day the accident or the onset of the occupational disease occurred and a minimum of 60% of earnings for the next 3 days.